pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 ---

-## Quick Review

-You may read or code along.
-To code along, you may use your code from the previous pre-reading or start fresh.
-The code along begins in the `Separating concerns` section.

-- Express is a code library hosted on npm and written in JavaScript.
-- Express is a framework for building a web server.
-- In a new folder, type `npm init` to initialize a folder as an npm project.
-- Add npm packages by typing `npm install <package-name> `, e.g., `npm install express@4` or `npm install nodemon@2 --save-dev`
-- Use the `require()` function to bring in the Express code so that you can use it to a file named something like `app.js`
-- Add `app.listen(PORT)` to turn on the server.
-By default, it will listen to http://localhost.
-When you work on your computer, you must pick a port.
-Usually, server ports are in the numeric range of 3000 - 9000.
-When you host your projects on the web, the port will be automatically configured for you.

-You will add more complexity to this setup so that you can start bringing some more best practices into your app.

 ## JavaScript Environments

 There are many places (environments) to run JavaScript, for example, in the browser or terminal.
 Each place is a different environment: Your computer is a different environment than your friend's computer.
 You both have different usernames, passwords, and other configurations.
-Therefore, being able to add a file that stores specific information about running the code in the environment it is in is a crucial feature.
+Therefore, being able to add a file that stores specific information about running the code in a specific environment is in is a crucial feature.

 Make an environmental variable file and call it `.env`.
 It should not be tracked by Git, so it is added to the file in the project's `.gitignore`.
 This will allow each environment to keep its own file, and if there is sensitive information like passwords or API keys, they will also not be shared on GitHub.
+Remember, `.gitignore` is not a JavaScript file, so there is no need for quotes, or semi-colons.

 Example `.gitignore`: